There’s no question that this area is rich in history. Hudson Valley historic sites are one of the most visited attractions in the area.

 Located in Mount Vernon, Saint Paul’s Church National Historic Site is one of New York’s oldest parishes.
 The history of this building is amazing, as it was used as a military hospital during the American Revolutionary War.

 Visitors can visit the church and the cemetery, as well as, carriage grounds with the highlight being a ranger-guided tour of the church tower (when open).
-These have been suspended due to the COVID-19 Pandemic.

-Building is CLOSED at this time
+Building is OPEN at this time

 Website: www.nps.gov/sapa